 Choose braces if your case is more complex, if you need more controlled tooth movement, or if you prefer a fixed option that works without daily wear-time decisions.

 The most important thing is not the appliance itself.
 It is the diagnosis, planning, and follow-up behind it.
+A well-planned course of braces will consistently outperform a poorly-planned course of aligners, and the reverse is just as true.

 At The Dental Atelier, Our Orthodist assesses your smile, bite, tooth position, and lifestyle before recommending the most suitable option.
 The aim is not just straight teeth, but a healthier and more balanced smile that feels right for you.